confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

      CLICKSTREAM               | clickstream_1             | JSON
     ```

 1. From the the KSQL CLI, verify that data is being streamed through various tables and streams.
+This will run continuously until you terminate (CTRL+C).

     ```
     ksql> select * from CLICKSTREAM;